temidataspot/superstore/README.md

 | **Champions** | 576 | **$859.18** |
 | **Loyal Customers** | 217 | $343.23 |

-Champions are predicted to generate **2.5× more revenue** over the next 12 months than Loyal Customers — directly informing where to concentrate retention and upsell investment.
+Champions are predicted to generate **2.5× more revenue** over the next 12 months than Loyal Customers, directly informing where to concentrate retention and upsell investment.

 ### Model Limitation

 `prob_alive = 100%` across all customers is expected for this dataset.
-The Superstore spans only 4 years — insufficient for the BG/NBD model to observe customer "death" (permanent churn).
+The Superstore spans only 4 years, insufficient for the BG/NBD model to observe customer "death" (permanent churn).
 In production, denser transaction history (5+ years) significantly improves this estimate.
 LTV and purchase forecasts remain valid.

 ---